 John D Alexander, Klamath Bird Observatory Executive Director

-This article is the third installment in the series Achieving Partners in Flight Strategic Goals and Objectives
+This article is the fourth installment in the series Achieving Partners in Flight Strategic Goals and Objectives.

 Partners in Flight’s ability to support full life cycle conservation and direct bird conservation resources toward the highest priority needs requires detailed information about bird populations.
 Constant effort mist netting and bird banding is a demographic monitoring technique that provides this needed information through data that can be used to quantify two important drivers of population change: reproductive success and survival.
 Such data help us understand where birds are most threatened within their life cycle.
 If reproductive success is low, then conservation on the breeding grounds might be effective in reversing declines.
 Low survival might instead require increased conservation efforts in migration corridors or on wintering grounds.